 View a selection of some of the many fascinating objects in our Physical Objects Collection.

 When you donate objects to the Museum of Portable Sound, you join an elite group of international philanthropists who have entrusted us to care for their historic objects related to sound.
-Please contact us to discuss any items you are interesting in donating.
+Please contact us to discuss any items you are interested in donating.

 Please note: We reserve the right to accept only objects that we feel help further the Museum’s mission, and therefore may not accept everything offered.
 We apologise for any inconvenience caused.